Occupational Therapy, BSc (Hons)

 Your Occupational Therapy Experience

-Our excellent facilities in the School of Health and Social Care include realistic clinical suites so you can learn practical skills in a safe, supervised environment before using them in a real-life situation.
-You will have access to workplace experiences across Hywel Dda and Swansea Bay University Health Boards and other health and social care settings.
+Our excellent facilities in the School of Health and Social Care include realistic clinical suites within the Swansea University Simulation and Immersive Learning Centre (SUSIM), so you can learn practical skills in a safe, supervised environment before using them in a real-life situation.

-Completion of this course will enable you to apply to the Health and Care Professions Council (HCPC) to become a registered occupational therapist.
-You can expect a starting salary of £28,407 rising to £50,056 for a highly experienced Occupational Therapist.
+Completion of this course will enable you to apply to the Health and Care Professions Council (HCPC) to become a registered Occupational Therapist.
+You can expect a starting salary of £31,515 rising to £55,531 for a highly experienced Occupational Therapist.

 Occupational Therapy is a rewarding career that allows you to make a real difference to people’s independence and quality of life.
 There are many opportunities to specialise, for example working with older adults, in rehabilitation services, social care or with children, people with mental health issues or who have a learning disability.